sower-j/Cyber-Homework/10-Ransomware_Riddles/README.md

 ![steghide-output](./images/steghide-output.jpg)

-After going back to the Ransomware decrypter tab on the website and entering the keys obtained from each riddle you reach the deliverable for the homework
+After going back to the Ransomware decrypted tab on the website and entering the keys obtained from each riddle you reach the deliverable for the homework

 ![Sowers-10-Ransomware_Riddles.png](./Sowers-10-Ransomware_Riddles.png)